ek8203/CarND-LaneLines-P1/CarND_writeup_P1.md

 * Testing the videos

 After verifying the pipeline on the test images I included ***proc_img_pipe*** function call in the template function ***process_image*** to test it on the provided videos.
-The result output videos were save in the *"test_videos_output/"* directory (to be embedded after getting GitHub account)
+The result output videos were save in the *"test_videos_output/"* directory.

-As tested the Challenge video does not work with my pipeline
+As tested the Challenge video does not work with my pipeline.
+I wish I have more time working on it.

 #### 2. Potential shortcomings with my pipeline